fsismondi/ioppytest/README.md

 CoAP Testing Tool:
 ------------------

-This repo conaints all necessary software (and their dependencies) for running a CoAP interoperability test session.
+This repo contains all necessary software (and their dependencies) for running a CoAP interoperability test session.

 This can be run as standalone software and also integrated to f-interop